Gromuf/holbertonschool-simple_shell/README.md

 ## Project goal :

 In this project, we developed a simplified shell.
-It can execute commands by providing a direct path, such as "/bin/ls," or simply by entering a command like "ls," which it locates using the PATH environment variable.
+It can execute commands by providing a direct path, such as `/bin/ls` or simply by entering a command like `ls` which it locates using the PATH environment variable.
 The shell operates in both interactive and non-interactive modes.
 It supports single-argument commands and can be closed using the exit command or the CTRL + C shortcut.
 Pour lire man en version html: man ./simple_shell.1

 valgrind --leak-check=full --show-leak-kinds=all ./hsh